Here’s How to Get Paid to Go on a Scavenger Hunt Around Town

 You might be wondering why Nguyen, 31, has so perfectly planned his errands.
 Well, it’s because he’s an avid Shopkick user and has earned 112,485 kicks in the past five years, which translates to more than $450 in gift cards.

 What is Shopkick?

 Shopkick isn’t just another rewards app.

-But Shopkick is the only rewards app he’s stuck with — for four years now.
+But Shopkick is the only rewards app he’s stuck with — for five years now.

 Here’s how it works: You download the app.
 (It’s free.)
 Create an account and share your location.
 Then bam.
 You’ll see all the ways you can earn kicks, which translate to gift cards.

 For example, 6,250 kicks will get you a $25 Amazon gift card.

 You can also snag T.J.
 Maxx, Best Buy, Walmart, Target and Starbucks gifts cards — among others.

 Um, so, how can I start earning some kicks?

 How to Earn Kicks (and Gift Cards) Using Shopkick